1 July – 31 August 2019:

 UNMAS carried out 57 village assessments and 53 road assessments along main supply routes in support of AMISOM operations in liberated areas.

-- Risk education reached 21,179 civilian population of which 71% were children.
+Risk education reached 4,812 people of which 65% of the beneficiaries were children.

 Years of armed conflict in Somalia has resulted in widespread contamination with ERW and landmines, proliferation of small arms and light weapons and a steady rise in the use of IEDs.

 Mandated by UNSCR 2385 (2018) and 2408 (2018), UNMAS is an integrated component of the United Nations Assistance Mission in Somalia (UNSOM), which provides strategic policy and technical advice to the Federal Government of Somalia and the Somali Security Forces.